JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `submitTaskWorkRating.send({ taskId, role, secret }, options)`

 Submit a work rating for a task.
-This function can only be called by the address assigned the `EVALUATOR_ROLE`, who is submitting a rating for the address assigned the `WORKER_ROLE`, or the address assigned the `WORKER_ROLE`, who is submitting a rating for the address assigned the `MANAGER_ROLE`.
+This function can only be called by the address assigned the task `EVALUATOR` role, who is submitting a rating for the address assigned the task `WORKER` role, or the address assigned the task `WORKER` role, who is submitting a rating for the address assigned the task `MANAGER` role.
 In order to submit a rating, a `secret` must be generated using the `generateSecret` method, which keeps the rating hidden until all ratings have been submitted and revealed.

 **Input**